-Assignment of residence hall rooms is the responsibility of the staff in the housing office.
-Preferences for specific halls will be honored as space allows, but the College makes all final decisions in assigning rooms and roommates.
+Assignment of residence hall rooms is the responsibility of the director of housing.
+Preferences for specific halls will be honored as space allows, but the director of housing makes all final decisions in assigning rooms and roommates.
 The date the housing application is received by the College plays a factor in determining room assignments for new students.
-Final adjustments to room and board fees will be made September 30 and February 15 to accommodate any changes in room assignments.
-To be eligible to live in a residence hall, a student must normally be a full-time student carrying at least 12 credits, unless an exemption has been provided by the vice president for student life or the VP's designee.
+To be eligible to live in a residence hall, a student must be a full-time student carrying at least 12 credits, unless an exemption has been provided by the vice president for student life or his designee.

 Continuing students are usually, but not always, given priority over new students in considering room assignment requests.
 If a student is not satisfied with a room or roommate, this should be discussed with the hall director or R.A. to see if internal alternatives are available.
-The College does not make or change room assignments on the basis of race, color, national origin, sexual orientation, religion, or any other inappropriate factor.
+The College does not make or change room assignments based on race, color, national origin, sexual orientation, religion, or any other inappropriate factor.